MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

     The `GetChatCompletionsAsync` method returns a `Response<ChatCompletions>` object containing the response from the API.
 We'll get the `Message.Content` response text from the first `Choice` in the `response.Value.Choices` collection and display it in a control at the bottom of the UI.

    > [!NOTE]
-   > It would be a good idea to add some error handling to the `GetRecommendationAsync` method to handle any exceptions that might be thrown by the API call.
+   > It's' a good idea to add error handling to the `GetRecommendationAsync` method to handle any exceptions that might be thrown by the API call.
 We've left that out of this example for simplicity.

 1. The following `using` statements at the top of the **MainPage.xaml.cs** file are also needed for the code we added in this section: